saileshdwivedy30/saileshdwivedy30/README.md

 ### **AI/ML Research Assistant, Image and Video Computing Lab**
 *University of Colorado Boulder (May 2024 - May 2025)*
-- Conducting research under **Dr. Danna Gurari and PhD Nicholas Cooper**, focusing on leveraging **Knowledge Distillation** to **compress large AI models**  into smaller and more efficient versions, while maintaining performance.
+- Co-authored NeurIPS Workshop 2025 paper with **Dr. Danna Gurari and PhD Nicholas Cooper**, focusing on leveraging **Knowledge Distillation** to **compress large AI models**  into smaller and more efficient versions, while maintaining performance.

 ### **NLP Research Associate**
 *Kalinga Institute of Industrial Technology (Feb 2023 - Jul 2023)*